Somerset West: Wine

 Somerset West forms part of the Helderberg Wine Region which is a wine-producing sub-region of the greater Stellenbosch Wine Region.
 Helderberg includes wine estates such as include 96 Winery, Alto, Audacia, Annandale, Cavalli, Ernie Els, Grangehurst, Guardian Peak, Haskell, Hidden Valley, Idiom, Ken Forrester, Klein Welmoed, Le Riche, Longridge, Lourensford, Lyngrove, Miravel, Morgenster, Peter Falke, Post House, Somerbosch, Uva Mira, Vergelegen, Vergenoegd and Waterkloof.

 The most popular and nearest wine estates amongst the many surrounding Somerset West are Vergelegen and Lourensford.
 The Vergelegen Wine Estate lies on the border of Somerset West, spanning into the Hottentots Holland Nature Reserve.
 The buildings on the estate constitute fine examples of Cape Dutch architecture.

 The Lourensford Wine Estate which neighbours the Vergelegen Wine Estate features the Lourensford Market and a Sports car museum known as MOTOR Studio.

 Festivals

 Every December, the town has a display of Christmas lights erected atop the street lights of the Main Road.
 The Helderberg Lights Festival (aka the Strawberry Festival), a flea market and parade, normally complements these lights.

 Nature

 The Helderberg Nature Reserve, a 363 hectare natural wildlife preserve opened in 1964, contains a wide variety of smaller fauna (small antelope, tortoises and other reptiles) and indigenous flora such as Protea and fynbos.

 Guest Houses & B&Bs

-In recent years many guest houses and B&Bs have opened up in Somerset West, since it is conveniently located for Cape Town (45 km away on the N2 motorway), the beaches at the Strand and Gordon's Bay, and the Western Cape's numerous wine farms.
+In recent years many guest houses and B&Bs have opened up in Somerset West, on account of its proximity and access to Cape Town (45 km away on the N2 motorway), the beaches at the Strand and Gordon's Bay, and the Western Cape's numerous wine farms.